Renato79/braintree-drop-in-ui-nodejs/README.md

 [Official documentation.](https://developer.paypal.com/braintree/docs/start/tutorial-drop-in-node)

 PayPal BrainTree Drop-in UI is a ready-made payment UI that offers the quickest way to integrate and start securely accepting payments with Braintree.
-In this repository, I wanted to show you how easy it would be to integrate this popular payment platform in your Node.js app.
-The documentation is very easy to follow, what you will find in this app is only the payment section and the chance to pay with a sandbox account (please see pictures below).
-You can add this example to your app, follow the documentation to learn how to create your SandBoc (test) account.
+In this repository, I wanted to show you how easy it would be to integrate this popular payment platform in your Node.js app or webpage.
+The documentation is very easy to follow, what you will find in this app is only the payment section and the chance to pay with a sandbox test account (please see pictures below).
+You can add this example to your app or webpage, follow the documentation to learn how to create your SandBox (test) account.

 If you would like an example in Python instead, please check my repository that integrates BrainTree with Python [here.](https://github.com/Renato79/braintree-flask-python-integration)